carolarruda/carls/README.md

 - **React:** The frontend is built using the React JavaScript library, providing a dynamic and responsive user interface.

-- **Material UI:** Material UI is used for parts of the styling the application, providing a modern and visually appealing user experience.
+- **Material UI:** Material UI is used for parts of the styling, providing a modern and visually appealing aesthetic.

 - **Fetch API:** The Fetch API is utilized for making RESTful API requests to the backend, enabling seamless communication between the frontend and backend.